Axion Detection via Atomic Excitations: Introduction

-Since, however, the mass of the axion is not known, it is important to consider other processes, which may be accessible to a wider window of axion mass.
-In this paper we are going to discuss the possibility of axion detection by observing axion induced atomic excitations as recently suggested by Sikivie \cite{Sikivie14}.
-The atom is cooled at low temperature and it is chosen to posses three levels.
+In this paper we are going to discuss the possibility of axion detection by observing directly axion induced atomic excitations, measuring the photons produced in the de-excitation to the ground state, with sensitivity to axion masses in the range $10^{-5}$ eV close to 1 eV.
+Another procedure, suggested by Sikivie \cite{Sikivie14}, involves an atom cooled at low temperature, which utilizes three energy levels.
 The first is the ground state.
 The second is completely empty, chosen such that the energy difference between the two is close to the axion mass.
 Under the spin induced axion-electron interaction an electron is excited from the first to the second level.
-The presence of such an electron there can be confirmed by exciting it further via a proper tunable laser beam to a suitably chosen third level, which is also empty, and lies at higher excitation energy.
-From the observation of its subsequent de-excitation one infers the presence of the axion (see Fig. \ref{AxionPhoton}c).
-In addition the presence of the axion can be inferred from the de-excitation of the second level to the ground state.
-The system is in a magnetic field so that the energies involved can be suitably adjusted.
+The presence of such an electron there can be confirmed by exciting it further via radiation of suitably chosen photon energy to a third level, which is also empty, and lies at higher excitation energy.
+From the observation of its subsequent de-excitation one infers the presence of the axion (see Fig. \ref{AxionPhoton}c).\\ The magnetic field employed is used to split the magnetic m-substates so that the transition energies involved can be suitably adjusted.
+Furthermore, by suitably adjusting in size, it can determine a window of axion masses to be searched in given experiment